astha1015/boomtownTest/README.md

 # Introduction
-This project was created using Create React App (create-react-app) library.
+This project was created using Express server for backend and Create React App (create-react-app) library for frontend.

 ## Run
 To run this project in your device, simply clone the project using either https or ssh.
 Then run `npm install` to download all the dependencies in your root folder (node_modules will be created and install all requirements).
 Inside the client folder, run `npm run build` so that it creates a build folder which can be referenced through the backend server.
 Once done, run `npm start` - this will run the project in https://localhost:8080.